conradludgate/async-design-patterns/src/06_synchronisation/locking.md

 All the way at the beginning of this workshop, I brought up that I'm not a purist on "share memory to communicate" or "communicate to share memory".
 I would prefer to use whatever the right abstraction is for the task at hand.
 A well beaten drum is that channels are usually implemented via shared ring-buffers.
-The underlying implemntation is not important, but the abstraction you present is.
+The underlying implementation is not important, but the abstraction you present is.

 So why am I about to tell you that async Mutex/RwLock's are evil and should never be used?